Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Conclusion

 \section{Conclusion}

 We propose a Hamilton-Jacobi-based Moreau Adaptive Descent (HJ-MAD) method for finding global solutions to optimization problems.
-HJ-MAD is a zero-order algorithm that does not require the objective function to be differentiable.
+HJ-MAD is a zero-order algorithm that does not require differentiable objective functions.
 Our approach is based on two key ideas.
 First, we use the Moreau envelope with sufficiently large time $t$ such that its minimizers are global minimizers of the objective function.
 Second, we leverage connections with Hamilton-Jacobi equations to obtain analytic expressions for the Moreau envelope and its gradient.
-In particular, we use the Cole-Hopf and Hopf-Lax formulas to obtain the gradient of the Moreau envelope as an expectation.
+In particular, we use the Cole-Hopf and Hopf-Lax formulas to express the gradient of the Moreau envelope as an expectation.
 To make the sampling of these expectations more efficient, we include an adaptive time-stepping scheme.
-Our experiments show that HJ-MAD is not the most efficient algorithm; however, it always manages to converge to the global minimizer.
+Our work also provides a way to estimate proximal operators, in general, using connections to HJ equations.
+In our experiments, HJ-MAD is the most efficient algorithm and always manages to converge to the global minimizer.
 Future work may improve the efficiency of HJ-MAD.